-People who have unprotected sex or who think their birth control method may have failed can use levonorgestrel or ulipristal, which are emergency birth control pills that work with or without hormones to prevent pregnancy.
+People who have unprotected sex or who think their birth control method may have failed can use levonorgestrel (Plan B One-Step) or ulipristal (Ella), which are emergency birth control pills that work with or without hormones to prevent pregnancy.

 What Are the Benefits of Combination Pills?

 You have less than a 1% chance of getting pregnant if you use them exactly as directed.
 That means taking your pill every day.
 Their effects are easy to reverse, too.
 When you want to get pregnant, stop taking them.
 It’s possible to get pregnant right away.

 Usually, if you miss two of these pills in a row, you’ll need to use backup birth control for a week.